What is bodyhacking?

 Brain Training and Nootropics

 Sometimes it’s what on the inside that counts.
-The use of wearable technology, meditation, vitamins, and nootropics to influence your brain’s processing capability are a very unique and often overlooked type of bodyhacking.
+The use of wearable technology, meditation, vitamins, and nootropics (like imodafinil) to influence your brain’s processing capability are a very unique and often overlooked type of bodyhacking.

 With all the commonalities and overlap between different types of bodyhacking it’s easy to understand why it’s so important for all bodyhackers, regardless of their chosen method, to interact with each other.
 All of them are trying to improve themselves, actively pursuing what they believe to be their own, personal, ideal self.
 The shared experience of BDYHAX could hold the keys to furthering both the bodyhacking movement and many, unique personal journeys.